Cadillac Celestiq: Overview

-Cadillac stated it plans to build the Celestiq by hand, investing US$81 million to create a low-volume production line at its Technical Center (GMTC) in Warren, Michigan.
+Cadillac builds the Celestiq by hand, having invested US$81 million to create a low-volume production line at its Technical Center (GMTC) in Warren, Michigan.

 Since it was completed in 1956, only concept and show cars have been assembled at GMTC.
-The Celestiq will be the first vehicle sold to the public that was assembled at GMTC.
+The Celestiq is the first vehicle sold to the public that was assembled at GMTC.

 One of the vehicle's distinct features is its smart glass roof, manufactured by Research Frontiers.
 Other reported features include a dashboard-width touchscreen, all-wheel drive and four-wheel steering.
 It is expected to use more than a hundred 3D printed components.
 It is anticipated the Celestiq will be fitted with GM's next generation "Ultra Cruise" advanced driver-assistance system, running on Qualcomm's Snapdragon Ride platform.

 Like the Cadillac Lyriq, an electric SUV which precedes it, the Celestiq uses GM's Ultium battery technology and BEV3 platform.

 Concept

-The genesis for a flagship Cadillac sedan has been traced back to concept vehicles including the Ciel (2011), Elmiraj (2013), and Escala (2016), with the last being approved for production prior to Cadillac's pivot to selling electric vehicles exclusively.
+The genesis for a flagship Cadillac sedan has been traced back to concept vehicles including the Sixteen (2003), Ciel (2011), Elmiraj (2013), and Escala (2016), with the last being approved for production prior to Cadillac's pivot to selling electric vehicles exclusively.
 The Escala was reworked as a halo car for the marque's electrification efforts instead, and the Celestiq concept was derived from it.

 After a limited number of planned features and details were released in March 2020 and January 2021 at an "EV Day" event and CES 2021, respectively, pictures of the concept vehicle were not available until July 22, 2022, when Cadillac revealed the Celestiq Show Car, planned for release as a 2025 model year vehicle.
-The Wall Street Journal reported the Celestiq will be priced near US$300,000 and will enter limited production by late 2023, with less than 500 built per year.
+The Wall Street Journal reported the Celestiq will be priced near US$300,000 and will enter limited production by late 2023, with fewer than 500 built per year.
+In 2025, the price was reported at US$340,000.

 The designer of the Celestiq, Magalie Debellis, also was responsible for designing the Lyriq, and the two electric vehicles shared design elements such as the front grille and taillamps.
 Overall, the concept drew inspiration from earlier Cadillac models, including the 1957 Eldorado Brougham and 1930–40 Cadillac V-16, as well as the architecture of Eero Saarinen, who designed GMTC and the Gateway Arch.

 The concept was shown to the public at Monterey Car Week in August 2022, including the annual Pebble Beach Concours d'Elegance.
 It was awarded for Best Concept and Best Use of Color, Graphics, or Materials at the EyesOn Design awards in September 2022.